 About

-We support both marine protected areas (MPAs) and other effective conservation measures (OECMs), to address the 30 by 30 Global Biodiversity Framework.
-Our goal is to promote social equity in marine conservation.
+Area-based management tools, such as marine protected areas (MPAs) and other effective conservation measures (OECMs), may offer solutions to meet the 30 by 30 Global Biodiversity Framework.

 Knowledge of the oceans is more than a matter of curiosity, our very survival may depend on it